The full contractual text for Sabbatical Leaves is found in the LCC/MAHE contract in Article XXIII.C. What follows is a summary of that language.

-Full-time faculty members are eligible for a sabbatical leave after six years of continuous service at the college.
-The purpose of a sabbatical leave is to enhance a faculty member's professional competence, and it may be granted for advanced study.
+Full-time faculty members, both teaching faculty and academic professionals, are eligible for a sabbatical leave after six years of continuous service at the college.

 Purpose: (Article XXIII.C.1)

-The purpose of a Sabbatical Leave is to provide an opportunity for professional growth.
-Sabbatical Leaves may be granted for advanced study, research, writing or cognate pursuits which will contribute to the professional effectiveness of the faculty member and will significantly benefit the College.
+The purpose of a Sabbatical/Professional Development Leave is to provide for professional growth of the bargaining unit member that is not possible while fulfilling the obligations of a full-time appointment.
+Sabbatical/Professional Development Leaves may be granted for advanced study, research, writing, or cognate pursuits, resulting in achievement which will contribute to the professional effectiveness of the faculty member and will significantly benefit the College.

 Eligibility: (Article XXII.C.2)

-- Completed at least 6 years of full-time employment
+- Has completed at least six years of full-time service to the College;

-- Performed at least 192 workload hours within the preceding 7 academic years
+- Has performed at least 192 workload hours (equivalent to 8,304 clock hours) for the College within the preceding seven academic years; and

-Consider something you wish to do!
-Your project should be in alignment with your College assignment and must benefit both you and the College.
-You may want to meet with your Department Chair, Dean, and/or other members of your program or department to assist you in formulating a leave proposal.
+Consider if this is something you wish to do!
+Your project should be in alignment with your college assignment and must benefit both you and the College.
+You will need to meet with your Department Chair, Dean, and/or other members of your program or department to assist you in formulating a leave proposal.
 This discussion could include:

 - the purpose of the leave and what you hope to accomplish